in

 According to TIME, the intended target audience for the product was housewives who wanted cheap, quick meals that didn’t necessarily need much prep time.

-However, it initially struggled to find an audience as customers were apprehensive to eat meat that didn’t need to be stored in the fridge.
+However, the product initially struggled to find an audience, with customers being apprehensive to eat meat that didn’t need to be stored in the fridge.

 By the end of the war, over 150 million pounds of it were being purchased by the military.